PSYCHOLOGY

 Students who transfer into the PSP or enter after the first year:

-- Take any of the honors-designated PS courses for which they have not already taken an equivalent; if they are unable to take at least five honors-designated PS courses, they are not eligible for the program.
+- Take any of the honors-designated PS courses for which they have not already taken an equivalent; if they are unable to take at least six honors-designated PS courses, they may take courses as honors by contract with permission of the program director.
 Transfer students do not typically take PS113 Foundations of Psychology, but a student who transfers in with very few psychology credits may be advised to do so.

 - Complete the internship or research course requirement for the PSP.